 Signs need to be available at all times because they are there to warn about particular hazards.
 They don’t always indicate an exit, but provide other warnings or inform those entering the space what personal protective equipment is required.

 The posting needs to be durable enough to withstand the environment it’s in.
 If a sign is vulnerable to chemicals, swings in temperatures, or adverse weather conditions, its service life won’t be as long.
 Whenever exposure to a harsh environment is possible, the signage needs to be prepared for it.
 Waterproof materials might be called for, paper may need to be laminated to be sure that the message remains legible.

 Evacuation floor plans come with their own set of rules.
 The important thing to keep in mind is keeping the diagram neat, clear, and organized.
 The reader needs simple symbols with contrasting colors to show important points like exits, extinguishers, and manual alarms.
 One of the most important symbols to get right is the YOU ARE HERE designation.
 They need to quickly know exactly where they are so that they can get to their desired destination in time.

 Plans need to be thought out ahead of time.
 They should be mounted in the correct orientation so that the reader can read their position and go off it without translation to the existing structure.
 This is one of the easiest details to miss, but in an emergency, it’s one of the most important things to get right.

 Floor plans and safety signs are an essential part of any safety program.
-However, even if every sign is perfectly designed, printed, and posted, it still isn’t a substitute for employee knowledge.
+However, even if every sign is perfectly designed, printed, and posted, it still isn’t a substitute for employee knowledge or other safety equipment like extinguishers, lockout tagout, and manual alarm signs.
 That’s why proper training is paramount.
 An evacuation plan that has been practiced is the one that will succeed.
-Signs are not a substitute for other safety equipment like extinguishers, lockout tagout, and manual alarm signs.